GoooDte/gooodte.github.io/_pages/about.md

 # 🔥 News
-- *2025.07* I have been successfully selected for the 2025 CIE-Tencent Doctoral Research Incentive Program.
+- *2025.07* I have been successfully selected for the 2025 CIE-Tencent Doctoral Research Incentive Program (中国电子学会-腾讯博士生科研激励计划).
 Thanks for the support from CIE and Tencent!
 - *2025.06* I will be conducting a one-year academic visit to Professor [Emine Yilmaz](https://sites.google.com/site/emineyilmaz/)'s research group at University College London in the UK this September!
 - *2025.05*: &nbsp;🎉🎉 Four papers has been accepted by ACL 2025.
 See you in Vienna!
 - *2024.09*: &nbsp;🎉🎉 One paper has been accepted by ICLR 2025.
 See you in Singapore!